-It means that the blood that is collected after the fracture is collected in the closed space formed by tissues around the bone and is not communicating with an external environment.
-But if the same fracture is accompanied by an external wound which is continuous with the fracture hematoma (means the fracture hematoma is no more closed, it can communicate to exterior now because the tissues surrounding have also been injured and allow a passage to be formed where blood can trickle to outside.
+It means that the blood that is collected after the fracture is in the closed space formed by tissues around the bone and does not communicate with an external environment.
+But if the same fracture is accompanied by an external wound that is continuous with the fracture hematoma (which means the fracture hematoma is no longer closed, it can communicate to the exterior now because the tissues surrounding have also been injured and allow a passage to be formed where blood can trickle to the outside.

-A mere presence of a wound does not make a fracture an open fracture.
-There should be some continuity between this wound and fracture inside.
-However, that needs a trained eye to differentiate between the two.
+The mere presence of a wound does not make a fracture an open fracture.
+There should be some continuity between this wound and the fracture inside.

 For all practical purposes, all fractures with a wound over the skin should be treated as open fractures, unless proved otherwise.

-In a similar fashion, a fracture may also communicate with the internal cavity, such as the abdomen.
+Similarly, a fracture may also communicate with the internal cavity, such as the abdomen.
 These are also called open fractures.
-It commonly happens in fracture of pelvic bones.
+It commonly happens in fractures of pelvic bones.

 There are two ways in which a fracture might become an open fracture.
-Either the trauma, usually high velocity may damage the external tissue that surrounds the bone and lay a path for communication.
+Either the trauma may damage the external tissue surrounding the bone and lay a path for communication.
 This commonly happens in missile injuries or high-velocity trauma.

 In the other case, the spikes of the broken bone may pierce the skin and other tissues from the inside and lay a communication path.

-It is noteworthy that unless there is a severe soft tissue loss, most of the open fractures have a fate that is almost equivalent to their closed counterparts.
-But because it is open, there would be increased chances of contamination and infection.
+It is noteworthy that unless there is severe soft tissue loss, most open fractures have a fate almost equivalent to their closed counterparts.
+However, because they are open, there are increased chances of contamination and infection.

 Classification of Open Fractures